SFLutombi/her-stories-voices-unlocked/README.md

 ## 🚀 Growth Potential

-The world has seen platforms like Wattpad, Medium, or even Patreon give writers exposure — but all are limited by platform cuts, borders, and high transaction costs.
+Existing platforms like Wattpad, Medium, or Patreon give writers exposure — but all face practical limitations:

-- **Wattpad** - writers get readers, but little or no income
+**Wattpad** – creators get readers but almost no income.

-- **Medium** - tied to subscriptions, mostly US/Europe focused
+**Medium** – subscription-focused, mostly for US/Europe audiences.

-- **Patreon** - payments blocked in many African countries, high fees cut creators' earnings
+**Patreon** – blocked in many countries, with high fees cutting into creators' earnings.

-👉 **HerStories, powered by blockchain, breaks these borders:**
+👉 **HerStories, powered by blockchain, overcomes these barriers:**

-- **Cross-border micro-payments** - a reader in Lagos or Nairobi can support a writer in Johannesburg instantly
+**Cross-border micro-payments** – readers in Lagos, Nairobi, Cape Town, or anywhere in the world can instantly support voices that are too often overlooked.

-- **Zero middlemen** - 100% of the chapter price goes to the woman who wrote it
+**Transparent platform fees** – a small, fair fee sustains the platform while maximizing earnings for the people telling these stories.

-- **Ultra-low fees** - even a 3c chapter purchase makes sense economically
+**Ultra-low transaction costs** – micro-chapters (a few cents each) make storytelling from every community accessible and financially viable.

-This isn't just scaling within South Africa — it's a continent-wide storytelling economy waiting to emerge.
+This isn't just scaling within South Africa — it's a continent-wide and global storytelling economy, where overlooked voices are empowered, readers can participate affordably, and the platform grows sustainably across borders.

 ## 🔄 System Overview